ABHISHEKSB4433/DATA-ENGINEERING-ZOOMCAP-COMPLETE/PROJECT/README.md

-# Course Project - Citi Bike Trip Histories
+# DATA ENGINEERING ZOOMCAMP Project -

 ## Overview
 This project was executed as a part of the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) course held by [DataTalks.Club](https://datatalks.club/).
 The goal of this project is to apply everything we learned in this course and build an end-to-end data pipeline.

-## Problem description
-The project is related to Citi Bike trips.
-Where do Citi Bikers ride?
-When do they ride?
-How far do they go?
-Which stations are most popular?
-What days of the week are most rides taken on?
-The provided data will help you discover the answers to these questions and more.

-The key goals of the project are:
+The goals of the project are:
 * develop a data pipeline that will help to organize data processing in a batch manner (on a monthly basis);
 * build analytical dashboard that will make it easy to discern the trends and digest the insights.

 The period of the data processing will cover from 2018 to 2020.

-## Dataset
+## Dataset used in the project
-The initial data of Citi Bike Trip Histories could be found [here](https://s3.amazonaws.com/tripdata/index.html) in a compressed format.
+The data of Citi Bike Trip Histories could be found [here](https://s3.amazonaws.com/tripdata/index.html) in a compressed format.
 It contains information about bikes sharing in different regions of New York.

 The dataset includes the following columns:
-* Trip Duration
-* Start Time and Date
-* Stop Time and Date

 * Start Station Name
 * End Station Name
 * Station ID
 * Station Lat/Long
+* Trip Duration
+* Start Time and Date
+* Stop Time and Date
 * Bike ID
+* Year of Birth
 * User Type (Customer = 24-hour pass or 3-day pass user; Subscriber = Annual Member)
 * Gender (0=unknown; 1=male; 2=female)

-* Year of Birth
+## Problem description
+The project is related to Citi Bike trips.
+Where do Citi Bikers ride?
+When do they ride?
+How far do they go?
+Which stations are most popular?
+What days of the week are most rides taken on?
+The provided data will help you discover the answers to these questions and more.

 ## Technologies
 We are going to use the following technologies for this project: